Wondering why your Lavender is Turning Gray?

 Not planting lavender plants far enough apart from each other can cause this adverse situation.

-When plants are too close together, air cannot circulate around each plant and its leaves.
+When plants are too close together, air cannot circulate to each plant and its leaves.
 As a result, airflow is reduced and the air remains humid (moist) while temperatures increase.

 Conditions such as this are optimum for fungal growth, and possibly the demise of your plant!